eseuruk/Butler.Bot/README.md

 ## How to use
 Bot is not multitenant.
 At least for now.
 Each instance of the bot is configured to work with one particular **Target Group**.
 It means you need to run the instance of bot yourself.

 Likely we know how to do it for free.
-Please see detailed instructions [here](/Docs/BotCreation.md)
+[Please see detailed instructions](Docs/BotCreation.md)

 ## Technology
 Bot is written in C# using [.Net 6 LTS](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 Code is fully managed and use [Telegram.Bot library](https://github.com/TelegramBots/Telegram.Bot) to interact with [Telegram Bot API](https://core.telegram.org/bots/api).